Hashmozy/cook-master/README.md

    Follow the instructions provided by Expo CLI after running `npx expo start`.
 You'll likely need to install the Expo Go app on your mobile device.

-**Contributing:**

-We welcome contributions to Cook Master!
-If you'd like to contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and write tests.
-Pay special attention to testing the Camera component and the Image-to-Recipe functionality.
-4. Submit a pull request.

-Please follow our coding style and commit message conventions.

 **License:**

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Contact:**

-For questions, bug reports, or feature requests, please contact us at [YOUR_EMAIL_ADDRESS] or open an issue on GitHub.

 **Disclaimer:**